Mergevos/random-messages/README.md

 Happy Pawning!
 -->

-A reupload of Random Messages dependency by Emmet with support for SAMPCTL
+A reupload of Random Messages dependency by Emmet with support for SAMPCTL/

-#### Version: 0.3.0

 ## Installation